 3. Heaven is not for vacationing.

-There are dozens of other misconceptions that I didn’t write on, but here are some resources that talk about some of them.
+There are dozens of other modern misconceptions about Heaven that I didn’t write on, but here are some resources that talk about some of them.